ffoysal/kioshi/README.md

 # Issues/Comments/Suggestions

-if you find and issues or have any question, comments, suggestions please create an issue.
+if you find an issues or have any question, comments, suggestions please create an issue.